 Another option is to purchase an anti-snore T-shirt, vest or belt with foam or plastic bumpers on the back to prevent sleeping in a supine position.
 Generally, these devices do not cause back pain, but they can be cumbersome.

 Another device, more recent, is much more discreet and comfortable.
 This device is worn at the base of the neck or on the chest and vibrates when it detects a supine position, prompting the person to move to his or her side.
-The vibration has seven levels of intensity, starting very softly and increasing until a non-supine position is achieved.
+The Night Shift has 7 levels of vibratory intensity, starting very softly and increasing until a non-supine position is achieved.
 Reports on snoring, body position, vibration frequency and basic sleep parameters can be generated through an online portal.